-Catch Ron’s lecture, “George Washington and The American Revolution, 1775-1776,” which was given on October 23, 2020 at The San Francisco Virtual Map and Print Fair.
+Catch Ron’s lecture, “George Washington and The American Revolution, 1775-1776,” which was given on February 22, 2021 to the Washington, California, New York, Boston, and Rocky Mountain Map Societies.
 See and hear about the iconic paintings and historic maps that chronicle these critical months.

 Released August 26, 2020, a special edition of The American Revolution Podcast, with an informative and entertaining interview with The Long Shot author Ronald Gibbs and host Michael Troy.

 (Photo of Surgeon's 18th Century Instruments to left.)

 "Paralyzed by indecision, the American command simply ran out of time.
 [British General] Howe's attack on the isolated fort began early on Friday, November 15th.
 A British colonel approached the fort and threatened to annihilate its entire garrison unless they surrendered.
 The American commander boasted, "I'll defend my fort to the last man!"...Howe marched his best units onto the field that day attacking the pentagonal-shaped fort from south, north and east...Through their spyglasses from Fort Lee in New Jersey, [the American] Generals...watched the attack in horrified dismay...Fort Washington indeed did prove to be a trap." (excerpt from The Long Shot, p.
 259-60)

 (Image: Cpt.
 Thos Davies, Attack on Fort Washington, 1776, NY Public Library and Wikimedia)